church website design - church123.com.

 Following this, when it became harder to make placements abroad, several group trips were sponsored including Tanzania and two to the Matthew Rusike Children’s Home in Zimbabwe (where two long term volunteers have also served).
 One year VYP also supported a young Romanian, met through the Workcamp, who worked in our circuit as a youth worker.

-In the 1990’s we adopted the distribution system.
 We are very proud of our roll call of volunteers, both those who worked individually and those who participated in group trips.
 Over the years they have achieved so much, both personally and for others, and have been wonderful ambassadors around the world for our church and community.